by Herman Melville

 - The narrator also mentions a few different whaling catastrophes, just to make it clear that Moby Dick is a real sea adventure story, not "a monstrous fable" or "a hideous and intolerable allegory" (45.7).

-- First, the narrator says, whaling and fishing are generally known to be dangerous, but people don’t usually realize just how dangerous they are (clearly, this predates the Discovery Channel’s Deadliest Catch).
+- First, the narrator says, whaling and fishing are generally known to be dangerous, but people don’t usually realize just how dangerous they are (clearly, this novel predates the Discovery Channel’s Deadliest Catch).
 Most deaths at sea don’t get reported in your local New England newspapers.

 - Second, even though regular idiot landlubbers like us know whales are big, they don’t usually seem to realize just how powerful and dangerous they are.